hmc-cs-131/cs131-course-notes/markdown/lec07.md

-# CS131: Programming Languages
+### CS 131: Programming Languages

-## Recap: Syntax, semantics, evaluation of simple expressions
+# Recap: Syntax, semantics, evaluation of simple expressions

 In this lecture, we will provide a detailed recap of the important concepts related to syntax, semantics, and evaluation of simple expressions.
 We will also explore the representation of abstract syntax and the evaluation of expressions involving variables and functions.